Akylas/node-gettext/README.md

 * Batch loading of entire translation directory trees
 * LGPL licensed

-node-gettext brings the power of the GNU gettext API to your node.js application.
+electron-gettext brings the power of the GNU gettext API to your node.js application.

 Usage
 -----